technicalwriting/dev/data/embeddings.rst

 I could tell you exactly how I think we might advance the state of the art in technical writing with embeddings, but where's the fun in that?
-Let's cover a basic example to put the intuition-building exercise into practice and then wrap up this post.
+Let's cover a basic example to put the intuition-building ideas into practice and then wrap up this post.

 Related pages